15588 History Lane

 Teachers in Illinois schools (grades prekindergarten through 12) can apply for grant funds to visit this site on a field trip with their students.
 Click here for the details.

-Lincoln's New Salem State Historic Site preserves the site of New Salem village, where young Abraham Lincoln lived for six formative years, from 1831 to 1837.
+Lincoln's New Salem State Historic Site, operated by the Illinois Department of Natural Resources, preserves the site of the New Salem Village, where young Abraham Lincoln lived for six formative years, from 1831 to 1837.
 Platted in 1829, the town existed for about twelve years before being abandoned and left to pasture.
 The centerpiece of Lincoln's New Salem State Historic Site is the imaginative recreation of the log village.
 Built in the 1930s and 1940s as a Civilian Conservation Corps program, the village features twenty-three historically furnished buildings, including several homes, stores, and tradesmen's shops, as well as a tavern, school, wool carding mill, and a saw- and gristmill.
 Scattered throughout the village are log barns and other outbuildings.

-While the village is New Salem’s greatest attraction, most of the site's nearly 700 acres are wooded with hiking trails, picnic areas, and playground equipment.
+While the village is New Salem’s greatest attraction, most of the site's nearly 700 acres are wooded with about 7 miles of hiking trails, picnic areas, boat ramp, playground equipment, and a farm lease program.
 The campground contains eighty electrified and eighty primitive campsites.
 Two toilet-shower facilities are located in the campground area.

-What to expect in visiting Lincoln’s New Salem
+What to expect when visiting Lincoln’s New Salem

 Most days the site is open, especially May through October, visitors will meet volunteer and staff historic interpreters demonstrating period activities and engaging about 19th century life and Abraham Lincoln’s New Salem experience.
 Visits are typically self-guided walking tours throughout the historic village and the 23 log buildings.